 These are exciting times for anyone involved in hair loss treatment – not least because a wide range of hair loss conditions can already be effectively treated by specialists.
 These include the most common forms of thinning – Male Pattern Baldness and, the women’s equivalent, Female Pattern Hair Loss.

-In common with the above findings, both of the clinically-proven hair loss treatments, finasteride 1mg and minoxidil, were discovered to treat androgenetic alopecia by accident.
+In common with the above findings, both of the only clinically-proven hereditary hair loss treatments, finasteride 1mg and high strength minoxidil, were discovered to treat androgenetic alopecia by accident.

 Finasteride was found to inhibit DHT – the enzyme which causes genetic hair thinning in those affected by MPB – as a side effect when used in its original capacity as a Benign Prostate Hyperplasia medication.
 When used to treat BPH the drug is prescribed in 5mg doses, however, in 1997 a much smaller 1mg-per-day dose was licensed specifically as a treatment for male pattern baldness.

-Minoxidil, a vasodilator that is applied directly to the scalp and used to stimulate hair growth in both men and women, was previously only used in tablet form to treat high blood pressure.
-When it was discovered to cause patients to experience unusual hair growth, it was developed accordingly as a hair loss treatment.
+Minoxidil, a vasodilator which is applied directly to the scalp and used to stimulate hair growth in both men and women, was previously only used in tablet form to treat high blood pressure.
+When it was discovered to cause patients to experience unusual hair growth, it was developed accordingly as a hair loss solution.

 Alongside these existing approaches, new developments – also often arising from serendipitous findings – are paving the way for possible new treatment options in the future.
 Some of the most promising, involving drugs known as JAK inhibitors which have shown promise in reversing baldness from severe Alopecia Areata, have a chance of making it to market within two or three years and may be further developed into genetic hair loss treatment products in the future.